 HOW TO PREPARE

-- Do not eat or drink anything starting from midnight the night before your appointment.
+- Do not eat or drink anything (ask about prescription medication) starting from midnight the night before your appointment.
 This includes water, chewing gum or mints.

 - Leave all of your jewelry and valuables at home.

 - Have someone drive you to the facility and return to take you home after your appointment.

 - Please do not bring children to the facility.

 - If you are unable to keep your appointment, please call to reschedule.